-Change is always demanding – particularly the type taking place in the utility industry, where transformational modernization programs require every part of the organization to connect and work in new ways.
+Change is always demanding – particularly the type taking place in the utility industry, where transformational modernization programs require every part of the organization to seamlessly integrate and work in new ways.
 This is where Mike steps in.
 He strategically launches complex modernization initiatives and meticulously keeps them on track and primed to deliver operational efficiency and performance benefits.

 He enjoys being outdoors – whether that is playing with his two sons, running, or hiking.
 He has hiked the Inca Trail to Machu Picchu.
 Closer to home, he and his wife (a former West Monroe employee) enjoy the Morton Arboretum for family hikes.